ezsystems/commerce-documentation/docs/user_manual/managing_content/legal_documents.md

 ![](img/legal_footer.png)

 The legal documents are used at various places in the shop.
-The Terms & Conditions are shown as s full page or as a popup during the checkout process:
+The Terms and Conditions are shown as s full page or as a popup during the checkout process:

 ![](img/legal_checkout.png)